Start an Audio Conference over the phone without a PIN

 What else should you know?

-If you want to reset the PIN, see Reset the Audio Conferencing PIN for a user.
+If you want to reset the PIN, see Reset the Audio Conferencing PIN.

 If anonymous access, or not requiring a PIN to start a meeting, is enabled: